w3f/Grants-Program/applications/tdot.md

 * Each xDOT-DOT pool can mint and burn tDOT on parachain A which is tDOT's hosting chain;
 * If xDOT is not on parachain A, e.g. cDOT and dDOT, xDOT-DOT pool uses XCM to mint and burn tDOT.

 Each xDOT-DOT pool is a trading pair between xDOT and DOT.
-It allows certain range of price difference between xDOT and DOT but ensures the value of its synthetic asset is pegged to DOT.
+It allows a dynamic trading range between xDOT and DOT but ensures the value of pool derivative is pegged to DOT.
 Each xDOT represents a different form of 1 DOT in Polkadot network.
-According to the stable asset algorithm, when the prices of xDOT and DOT are equal, the synthetic asset is 100% collateralized and is backed by exactly 1 DOT.
-When the price of xDOT shifts, the synthetic asset is over collateralized and the collateral ratio increases as price shifts further.
+According to the stable asset algorithm, when the exchange rate between xDOT and DOT trades at 1:1, tDOT is 100% collateralized and is backed by exactly 1 DOT.
+When the exchange rate shifts, tDOT is over-collateralized and the collateral ratio increases as the exchange rate shifts further.
 Each xDOT-DOT pool can control how fast the collateral ratio increases with its own parameter values.

-Since each xDOT-DOT pool can maintain pegging of its own synthetic asset, it's a natural choice to unify these synthetic assets into a single tDOT.
+Since each xDOT-DOT pool can maintain pegging of its own pool derivative, it's a natural choice to unify these pool derivatives into a single tDOT.
 This brings extra benefits:

 * It ensures a single tDOT and it can be bridged to any parachain;
 * It unifies all xDOTs over the Polkadot network.
 New xDOT assets can be included by deploying new xDOT-DOT pool on their native chains;